Josh Rojas Player Props: Diamondbacks vs. Royals

-On Monday, Josh Rojas (.195 batting average in his past 10 games, with a double, three walks and four RBI) and the Arizona Diamondbacks play the Kansas City Royals, whose starting pitcher will be Brad Keller.
-First pitch is at 9:40 PM ET.
+After hitting .195 with a double, three walks and four RBI in his past 10 games, Josh Rojas and the Arizona Diamondbacks take on the Kansas City Royals (who will start Brady Singer) at 9:40 PM ET on Tuesday.

 In his last game he had a hitless showing (0-for-3) against the Padres.